transdigiware/blockchain/index.md

 # Getting started with {{site.data.keyword.blockchainfull_notm}} Platform
 {: #get-started-ibp}

 {{site.data.keyword.blockchainfull}} Platform provides a managed and full stack blockchain-as-a-service (BaaS) offering that allows you to deploy blockchain components in environments of your choice.
-You can deploy the {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}}.
 Clients can build, operate, and grow their blockchain networks with an offering that can be used from development through production.
 {:shortdesc}

 Before you use an {{site.data.keyword.blockchainfull_notm}} Platform offering, read the technical and support information in the [Disclaimer](/docs/blockchain?topic=blockchain-disclaimer#disclaimer) section.